middletemplelibrary/lichens/README.md

 Lichens produce secondary substances known as lichen compounds.
 Many are waste products, but some also have other benefits to the lichen, including a bitter taste which may make the lichen unpalatable to grazing slugs and snails; protection against ultraviolet radiation; antibiotic properties.”
 <param ve-image
       url="https://github.com/user-attachments/assets/66a723e7-282a-4a2b-85af-c86687dc495c"
-             attribution="A portrait of Martin Frobisher (approximately 1535-1594)" license="©">
+             label="A portrait of Martin Frobisher (approximately 1535-1594)" license="©">

 ## Pump Court Cotoneaster Trees